 I’m Kevin Pagliuca, boatwright and proprietor of Timeless Boatworks, a one-man wooden boat-shop specializing in the construction of glued lapstrake wooden boats.
 I work on boats one-at-time from start to completion.
 I have been operating Timeless Boatworks since 2012.

 I first learned woodworking as a vocational high school student.
-After graduating, I went on to work as a cabinet maker at a custom cabinet shop in my home town of Arlington, Massachusetts (the birthplace of Uncle Sam).
+After graduating, I went on to work as a cabinet maker at a commercial custom cabinet and millwork shop in my home town of Arlington, Massachusetts (the birthplace of Uncle Sam).
 At 24 years of age, persuaded that cabinet making was a dying trade, I reluctantly resigned my position at the cabinet shop and enrolled as a non-traditional college student.
-I earned a Bachelor’s Degree in Computer Science and moved on to a successful IT career.
+I earned a Bachelor’s Degree in Computer Science and moved on to a successful Information Technology (IT) career.
 The woodworking bug persisted throughout my career, and it became a passionate hobby.
-After 26 years I yearned to change my career back to working with my hands and retired in 2010.
+After 26 years I yearned to change my career back to working with my hands and retired from my IT career in 2010.
 I moved on to attend and graduate from a wooden boat building school where I felt privileged to learn both traditional and composite wooden building skills under the exceptional instruction of Patrick Mahon, a well respected highly experienced master shipwright.